asmi24886/workforce/README.md

 java -jar workforce-0.0.1-SNAPSHOT.jar
 ```

-As, this is a Spring Boot application, it can directly be run by -
+As, this is a Spring Boot application, it can be run directly from the source like below -
 ```bash
 mvn spring-boot:run
 ```